Live at the Kisanii Hub

 Photo by John Lauener

-With this event, our intent is to interweave generations.
+With this event, our intent was to interweave generations.

-Join us on May 13th and 14th in David Crombie Park for breathtaking musical performances by Red Rhythm and Blues and Robert Scott, dance performances of "ApHeart" by Moonhorse Dance Theatre and local older adults, captivating storytelling by Jim Adams and Sarah Abusarar, mesmerizing face painting by Linda Epp, and last but not least, high energy hosting with our MC Monica Garrido.
+Esplanadians joined us on May 13th and 14th in David Crombie Park for breathtaking musical performances by Red Rhythm and Blues and Robert Scott, dance performances of "ApHeart" by Moonhorse Dance Theatre and older adults of the Esplanade, captivating storytelling by Jim Adams and Sarah Abusarar, mesmerizing face painting by Linda Epp, and last but not least, high energy hosting with our MC Monica Garrido.

-Organized by Jamii Team: Isorine Marc, Afnan Yakot, Iris Unlu, Maysam Abu Khreibeh, Yusra Yacout
+Organized by Jamii Team: Isorine Marc, Afnan Yakot, Iris Unlu, Maysam Ghani, Yusra Yacout

 Stage Manager: Julia Beaulieu